RIS-assisted Cell-Free MIMO with Dynamic Arrivals and Departures of Users: A Novel Network Stability Approach: SYSTEM MODEL

 \subsection{USERS / FLOWS ARRIVAL MODEL}

 All previous works on RIS-aided systems make the assumption that the users are static in the network, in the sense that a fixed number of devices constantly communicate with the BS or the APs.
 Nevertheless, in real settings, users join the network dynamically, exchange bursts of data with the APs, and leave once they are served.
 Subsequently, we adopt the model used in \cite{assaad2018power} for power control in massive MIMO networks, and consider this dynamic user population around the RIS.
 Specifically, we consider a finite, but possibly large, number of locations in the network in the vicinity of the RIS.
 Accordingly, we use $K$ to denote the number of locations instead of users.
 Let $X_k(t)$ represent the number of users at location $k$ at time $t$.
 Each user has one flow to be served, where a flow depicts a file that the user would like to convey to the APs.
-Thus, the words `flow' and `user' indicate a certain file transfer, and will be interchanged for the rest of this paper.
+Thus, the words `flow' and `user' indicate a certain file transfer, and will be used interchangeably for the rest of this paper.
 Note that a similar model can be used for the downlink.
 Also, one can notice that a model where each user has multiple flows is a simple extension to this case.
 The arrival of the flows at location $k$ is modeled as a Poisson process with rate $\lambda_k$.
 These rates represent the average number of users arriving to each location.
 The size of the files to be transmitted is an exponentially distributed random variable $S_k$ at location $k$ with mean $\E{S_k}$.
-The $\SINR$ serving the flow at location $k$ is obtained from \eqref{eq:SINR}. \autoref{fig:flows} displays the considered flows arrival model.

 We consider distinct time-scales for the physical layer and the flow level, and we use the time index $t$ to refer to the time at the level of flows.
 In practice, multiple physical layer timeslots occur between times $t$ and $t+1$.
 In the rest of this paper, we will suppress the use of the time index when ambiguity is unlikely.
+Next, we define the network stability to be used in the stability analysis. \begin{definition}[\textit{Strong Stability} \cite{neely2010stability}] The network is said to be stable if $\lim\limits_{T \to \infty} \sup \,\frac{1}{T} \sum_{T=0}^{T-1} \sum_{k=1}^K \E{X_k(t)} < \infty$ \end{definition}